ubiq/docs/README.md

 URL: https://docs.ubiqsmart.com/

-Technical docs but managed through Git.
-May have non-technical resources as well but [Odin](https://odin.ubiqsmart.com/) the prefered location.
-Auto-published through continuous integration GitHub Actions.
+* Technical documention managed through Git.
+* May have non-technical resources as well but [Odin](https://odin.ubiqsmart.com/) is the prefered location.
+* Auto-published through continuous integration GitHub Actions.

 Uses [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
 Refer to the [Installation guide](https://squidfunk.github.io/mkdocs-material/getting-started/) for more information.